 Through the use of a tiny video camera (called a laparoscope) which lights up the internal tissue and sends video images onto a monitor, the surgeon can observe, guide, and successfully perform an array of surgical procedures.

 Minimally invasive gallbladder surgery involves smaller incisions and employs that latest state-of-the-art technology to achieve (often superior) outcomes to what was only possible in the past through more traditional, open methods.

 The benefits of minimally invasive gallbladder surgery include:

 - Smaller scars and enhanced cosmetic results

 - Lower infection rates

 - Faster recovery time

 Numerous studies have shown that surgeons who specialize in particular procedures attain the best results.
-Dr. Patel specializes in minimally invasive robotic and laparoscopic treatment for many abdominal conditions and diseases.
+Our surgical team specializes in minimally invasive robotic and laparoscopic treatment for many abdominal conditions and diseases.